microsoft/app-innovation-workshop/Walkthrough Guide/05 Web API/README.md

 Navigate in your browser to the URL provided in the Overview panel above.
 If the deployment was successful, you should see something similair to the above screenshot.

 ## 2. Configuring App Service

+# Less than obvious best pratices
+You've now deployed your first App Service instance!
+We'll now review some 'Pro tips' to help you get the most out of your Azure service.

+## Controlling Density

+Most users will have a low number (usually less than 10) applications per App Service Plan.
+In scenarios where you expect you'll be running many more applications, its important to prevent over saturating the underlying compute capacity.

+Lets imagine that we've deployed one instance of our admin web portal and two instances of our mobile web API to the same App Service Plan.
+By default, all apps contained in a given App Service Plan will run on all the available compute resources (servers) allocated.
+If we only havea single server in our App Service Plan, we'll find that this single server will run all our avaiaible applications.
+Alternatively, if we scale out the App Service Plan to run on two servers, we'll run all three applications on both servers.

+This approach is absoutly fine if you find that your apps are using approximatly the same amount of compute resources.
+If this isn't the case then you may find that one app is consuming the lions share of compute resources, thus degrading the entire system performance.
+In our case, the mobile API will likely drive significant consumption of server resources, so we need to mitigates its effects on the performance of the admin portal.

+To do this, what we can do is move lower-volume applications (such as the portal) into a single App Service Plan running on a single compute resource.

+Place high demand apps into an App Service Plan which is configured to auto-scale based on CPU and memory utilization.